bluealloy/revm/documentation/src/crates/revm/builder.md

 # Evm Builder

-It builds or modifies the EVM and applies different handlers, and allows setting external context and registering handler custom logic.
+The builder creates or modifies the EVM and applies different handlers.
+It allows setting external context and registering handler custom logic.

 The revm `Evm` consists of `Context` and `Handler`.
 `Context` is additionally split between `EvmContext` (contains generic `Database`) and `External` context (generic without restrain).
-Read [here](./evm.md) for more information on [`Evm`](./evm.md) internals.
+Read [evm](./evm.md) for more information on the internals.

-The `Builder` ties dependencies between generic `Database`, `External` context and `Spec` and allows handle registers to be added that implement logic on those generics.
+The `Builder` ties dependencies between generic `Database`, `External` context and `Spec`.
+It allows handle registers to be added that implement logic on those generics.
-As they are interconnected, setting `Database` or `ExternalContext` would reset handle registers, so builder stages are introduced to mitigate those misuses.
+As they are interconnected, setting `Database` or `ExternalContext` resets handle registers, so builder stages are introduced to mitigate those misuses.

 Simple example of using `EvmBuilder`: